-The land upon which Blair Lodge was built was part of a larger estate established in 1880.
+The land upon which Blair Lodge was built part of a larger estate established in 1880.
 Sections of the estate were subdivided and sold off from 1900, with the portion on the very corner of Hamilton Road and Crescent Road purchased by Agnes Munro, wife of James.
 James Munro was a businessman who served on the boards of numerous eminent companies, including the Queensland National Bank, British India Company, Marine Board of Queensland and the AUSN Company.

 The Munros engaged architect Claude Chambers to design a large residence for their new site.
 Chambers was a prominent architect who had been working in Brisbane since 1885.
-He was twice president of the Queensland Institute of Architects, and was president of the Australian Institute of Architects 1916 to 1918.
-He resided mainly in Sydney from 1915, but remained in partnership in Brisbane with Lange L Powell 1911-20 and EM Ford 1920-35.
-Chambers was particularly known for his designs for commercial buildings; when engaged by the Munros, he had just finished the design of the Commercial Travellers Association Building (QHR 600110).
+He was twice president of the Queensland Institute of Architects and was president of the Australian Institute of Architects from 1916 to 1918.
+He resided mainly in Sydney from 1915 but remained in partnership in Brisbane with Lange L Powell (1911-20) and E.M.
+Ford (1920-35).
+Chambers was particularly known for his designs for commercial buildings.
+When engaged by the Munros, Chambers had just finished the design of the Commercial Travellers Association Building (QHR 600110).
 Other Chambers-designed commercial buildings include the Finney Isles Building, or ‘The Big Block’ (QHR 600142), Perry House (QHR 600103), and the first Winchcombe Carsons Woolstore, Teneriffe (QHR 600326).
-His residential work was nonetheless a conspicuous portion of his work and he designed other villas for wealthy clients, such as ‘Indoocombe’ (later ‘Ross Roy’) in Indooroopilly and ‘Wybenia’ in New Farm.
-‘Blair Lodge’ is representative of his residential designs, displaying a broad range of his stylistic hallmarks.
+His residential work was nonetheless a conspicuous portion of his work, and he designed other villas for wealthy clients, such as Indoocombe (later Ross Roy) in Indooroopilly and Wybenia in New Farm.
+Blair Lodge is representative of his residential designs, displaying a broad range of his stylistic hallmarks.

-The Munros’ elevated site was easily visible from the river and the design of the house took advantage of its feature position, with an eye-catching gabled, terracotta tiled roof, projecting dormers and high chimneys.
-Internally the airy rooms included pressed metal ceilings and stained glass windows in art nouveau style.
+The Munros’ elevated site was easily visible from the river, and the design of the house took advantage of its feature position, with an eye-catching gabled, terracotta tiled roof, projecting dormers and high chimneys.
+Internally the airy rooms included pressed metal ceilings and stained-glass windows in art nouveau style.
 Steep stairs provided access from Hamilton Road, and a lane ran at the back of the house.
 Hamilton appealed to Munro for its proximity to the river, and his new residence provided long verandahs overlooking the shipping on the river.

-The house was sufficiently erected to be referred to by the Hamilton Town Council as a ‘residence’ in 1907, when a petition was raised for a road at the back of the house.
+The house was sufficiently erected to be referred to by the Hamilton Town Council as a ‘residence’ in 1907.
+It was described as such when a petition was raised for a road at the back of the house.
 The Munros had taken up residence in their new home by 1908.
-They named it ‘Blair Lodge’, Blair being Agnes’s maiden name.
-Munro died at the house in 1915 and his widow Agnes stayed on for some years before moving to Clayfield to live with her children.
-Blair Lodge was sold to the Ferguson family in 1920, and then to Edward Fowles in 1922.
+They named it Blair Lodge, Blair being Agnes’s maiden name.
+Munro died at the house in 1915.
+Munro's his widow Agnes lived at Blair Lodge for several more years before moving to Clayfield to live with her children.
+Blair Lodge was sold to the Ferguson family in 1920 and then to Edward Fowles in 1922.
 Both families owned property in central Queensland, and Blair Lodge appears to have been the Brisbane residence for both.
 Following Edward Fowles’ death in 1931 Blair Lodge was transferred to trustees for his widow, and the house was leased to a series of tenants.

 The grand residence was used to host numerous social events from the 1930s.
 Blair Lodge was a commodious home and was ideal for dances, parties and fundraisers held by its occupants.
 Lady Goodwin, wife of the governor, attended a bridge party at the residence in 1931, and parties were held for the visiting Earl of Inchcape in 1940 and 1949.